-• In this context, 'hold or transact in a security' includes equity or debt securities and applies to each security that derives its value from a security issued by the company, Code of Ethics | December 2019 such as puts, calls, or other derivatives (without regard to the issuer of the put, call, or other derivative).

-- While the restriction applies to the individual Equity Analyst, her/his direct manager, their managers and Senior Management must be mindful that if they own a security and seek to influence the covering analyst's work with respect to the issuer, their motivation may be called into question and they may need to demonstrate that they were not promoting personal interests at the expense of the integrity of the analysis. - Except in situations where the security invests in a sector that the Equity Analyst covers, an Equity Analyst can invest in a mutual fund, closed-end fund or ETF that has a position in one or more of the stocks an Equity Analyst covers or its close competitors. - For Equity Analysts covering sectors, the Equity Analyst or a member of his or her immediate family may only transact in securities whose investment objective is to track a sector or industry that the Equity Analyst covers if the trade is consistent with the opinion the Equity Analyst has published.
-A transaction contrary to this rule may only be executed with the advance approval of the Chief Compliance Officer. - If an Equity Analyst is assigned a company that he or she previously did not cover, and that Equity Analyst owns any security issued by that company or any close competitor, the analyst must sell the security before initiating coverage. - o In this context, "initiating coverage" is when the analysis process begins. - At the discretion of the Compliance team, exceptions to the above can be made. - o If any member of the Equity Analyst's immediate family own any security issued by the company or any close competitor, the immediate family member will have six months from the date the company was assigned to the Equity Analyst in which to sell that security. - Notwithstanding anything else contained in this policy to the contrary, the requirements of this provision applies to securities in a "blind" trust, separately managed account, wrap account or similar arrangement and also to the purchase or sale of securities made through an automatic investment plan.
+- In this context, 'hold or transact in a security' includes equity or debt securities and applies to each security that derives its value from a security issued by the company, such as puts, calls, or other derivatives (without regard to the issuer of the put, call, or other derivative). - While the restriction applies to the individual Equity Analyst and Supervisory Analyst, her/his direct manager, their managers and Senior Management must be mindful that if they own a security and seek to influence the covering analyst's work with respect to the issuer, their motivation may be called into question and they may need to demonstrate that they were not promoting personal interests at the expense of the integrity of the analysis. - An Equity Analyst and his or her immediate family may not own a security or managed product whose investment objective is to track a security or industry that the Equity Analyst covers.
+Otherwise, Equity Analysts and their immediate family can invest in a security or managed product that has a position in one or more of the companies an Equity Analyst covers or its close competitors. - Exceptions may be made in cases where the Equity Analyst's covered companies and close competitors collectively comprise a very small share of the managed products underlying portfolio, typically less than 20%.
+Such exemptions must be approved in advance by the Global Head of Research, the Head of Global Equity Research, and the Global Chief Compliance Officer. - If an Equity Analyst is assigned a company that he or she previously did not cover, and that Equity Analyst owns any security issued by that company or any close competitor, the Equity Analyst must sell the security before initiating coverage. - o In this context, "initiating coverage" is when the analysis process begins. - At the discretion of the Compliance team, exceptions to the above can be made. - o If any member of the Equity Analyst's immediate family owns any security issued by the company or any close competitor, the immediate family member will have six months from the date the company was assigned to the Equity Analyst in which to sell that security. - Notwithstanding anything else contained in this policy to the contrary, the requirements of this provision applies to securities in a "blind" trust, separately managed account, wrap account or similar arrangement and also to the purchase or sale of securities made through an automatic investment plan.

-It is the responsibility of Equity Analysts and their immediate family not to execute transactions in any security contained on the Restricted List.
+It is the responsibility of Equity Analysts and their immediate family not to execute transactions in any security contained on the Restricted List for Equity Analysts.

-Equity Analysts are responsible for checking the Restricted List prior to making a transaction and are also responsible for checking the Restricted List on behalf of their immediate family members.
+• Equity Analysts are responsible for checking the Restricted List for Equity Analysts prior to making a transaction and are also responsible for checking the Restricted List for Equity Analysts on behalf of their immediate family members.

-It is the responsibility of access persons who report up through the Head of Manager Research ("Manager Research Analysts") and their immediate family not to own a security of a publicly traded company contained within the Restricted List for Manager Research Analysts located on the Pond.
+It is the responsibility of Manager Research Analysts and their immediate family not to own a security of a publicly traded company contained within the Restricted List for Manager Research Analysts.